Choose me! The secrets of picky GrabHitch drivers revealed

 One driver said that riders who sit in the back get put on his blacklist.
 “I understand if you’re tired and don’t want to talk.
 But climbing into the backseat is just not polite,” he said.

-That’s because GrabHitch isn’t a so much of a service as it is a collaborative effort between two parties.
+That’s because GrabHitch isn’t so much a service as it is a collaborative effort between two parties.
 It’s not nice to treat the driver like, well, your driver.

 6. YOU HAVE THREE PEOPLE IN YOUR PARTY